 The Scottish Ladies Fly Fishing team launched their fund-raising drive for next year’s Home Internationals in Ireland with an appeal for fresh blood.

-Kirsty Murray, who is sprearheading the fund-raising drive, said she had been greatly encouraged by the support received from anglers and the event attracted over 20 anglers despite the atrocious weather of high winds and driving rain.
+Kirsty Murray, who is sprearheading the fund-raising drive, said she had been greatly encouraged by the support received for the event which attracted over 20 anglers despite the atrocious weather of high winds and driving rain.

-Pottishaw Fishery near Whitburn was the venue and owner Fraser Thomson the host and Murray said it was a really good day.
+Pottishaw Fishery near Whitburn was the venue and owner Fraser Thomson the host and a total of £2,360 was raised.

-Murray, who was third in the Scottish Ladies National Championship this season, only took up fishing three years ago and made her debut for Scotland earlier this year when the Tartan team came fourth.
+Murray, who was third in the Scottish Ladies National Championship this season, is a relative newcomer to the sport herself as she only took up fishing three years ago and made her debut for Scotland earlier this year when the Tartan team came fourth.

 She confirmed that another fund-raiser is planned for Burnhouse Lochan near Cumbernauld before the Home International next Spring, but no date has been fixed yet.